 Ensuring that there is access to training and education

 Ensuring that all school staff who play a role in supporting the student are appropriately trained so that staff are able to discharge their duty of care to students. >> Read More

 Communicating with members of the school type 1 diabetes team is fundamental so that each party can understand each other’s roles and responsibilities, as well as ensuring that any changes or adjustments to the child’s needs are communicated effectively to school staff, including the designated staff member. >> Read More

 The non-delegable duty of care that exists in the school setting requires that principals:

-- ensure that all school staff undergo at least level one training, so that staff can identify when a student with diabetes needs assistance and know what to do should a student need emergency or urgent attention due to their diabetes;
+- Ensure that all school staff undergo at least Level 1 Diabetes in Schools training so that staff can identify when a student with diabetes needs assistance and know what to do should a student need emergency or urgent attention due to their diabetes

-- facilitate good relationships and communication between school staff, parents and health practitioners;
+- Facilitate good relationships and communication between school staff, parents and health professionals

-- ensure that any requests for changes to clinical aspects of the student’s diabetes management plan raised by parents or carers, are confirmed with the student’s diabetes treating team – this is necessary to ensure that such changes are appropriate and that staff supporting the student are meeting their duty of care to the child; and
+- Ensure that any requests for changes to clinical aspects of the student’s diabetes management plan raised by parents or carers are confirmed with the student’s clinical treating team – this is necessary to ensure that such changes are appropriate and that staff supporting the student are meeting their duty of care to the child and

-- ensure that there are appropriate arrangements concerning the accessibility and storage of medicines in the school setting, to balance the needs of students with diabetes as well as safeguard the safety of other students and staff.
+- Ensure that there are appropriate arrangements concerning the accessibility and storage of medications in the school setting to balance the needs of students with diabetes as well as safeguard the safety of other students and staff.